canjs/canjs/observe/observe.md

 @test can/observe/qunit.html

-can.Observe provides the observable pattern for JavaScript Objects and Lists.
+can.Observe provides the observable pattern for JavaScript Objects.
 It lets you

-  - Set and remove property or property values on objects and arrays
+  - Set and remove property or property values on objects
   - Listen for changes in objects and arrays
   - Work with nested properties